 Say you are an IT company that develops software.
 I am not the one to tell you how harsh the competition is in IT.
 Imagine in addition to ads, showing one of your developers in a funny setting working on a project.
 If you make people laugh, you automatically catch attention and get one step closer to converting users into customers.

 Post out of office hours content.
-I’m sure you do fun things as a team like going to bowling, have a picnic, travel, etc. (if you don’t then you should)
+I’m sure you do fun things as a team like going bowling, having a picnic, travel, etc. (if you don’t then you should)

 Tip #3 Show You Care About The Same Things Your Customers Care About